rmetzler/advent-of-code/README.md

 This is my project for advent of code 2023.

-I wanted to learn Go better.
+I wanted to improve my Go knowledge.